 Top 10 Movies of 2013

 2013, like any other year, was a mixed bag for movie lovers and critics, some great movies and some really forgettable ones, and a host of others in between those extremes.
 While many a hit movie did not sit well with the critics, at the end of the day, it’s the audience that counts.
+Everyone will be able to watch davis cup live and even place bets!
 Let’s take a look at the top 10 movies viewers gave a thumbs-up to:

 - Gravity – High on technology, this 3D space thriller was a blockbuster.
 Despite its simplistic and fanciful story line, the movie rode on the visual treat it offered the viewers.
 The real stars of the movie were the superlative visual effects, cinematography and production design.
 The story revolves around two astronauts in space, played by George Clooney and Sandra Bullock.

 - 12 Years a Slave – Based, in part, on Solomon Northup’s 1853 memoir, it’s a brilliantly made movie that depicts slavery in all its brutality.
 Directed by Steve McQueen and starring Chiwetel Ejiofor, 12 Years a Slave is a story about racial exploitation and more importantly, human quest for freedom.

 - Iron Man 3 – This super hero flick benefitted from the popularity of the first two installments of the series.
 Though the movie features some well directed action sequences, the plot leaves a lot to be desired.
 What works for the movie, however, is the charisma of Robert Downey Jr. and the sharp and witty dialogues written by Shane Black, who is also the director of the movie.